 Do Sell-Side Analysts’ Qualifications Mitigate the Adverse Effects of Accounting Reporting Complexity?

 This study examines whether analysts’ qualifications, experience, and expertise in specific accounting areas help them mitigate the challenges they face while interpreting complex financial reports.
 We take advantage of eXtensible Business Reporting Language (XBRL) filings to construct complexity measures of the recognized vs. disclosed accounting information, as well as the complexity of fair value, derivatives, and pensions disclosures.
 Without XBRL, constructing such measures is less feasible.
 We find that the negative association between accounting reporting complexity (ARC) is associated with lower analysts’ performance.
-Surprisingly, we find that this association is driven by the complexity of the disclosed information in the footnotes, rather than the seemingly more important accounting information that is recognized on the face of the financial statements.
+Further, we find that this association is driven by the complexity of the disclosed information in the footnotes, rather than the seemingly more important accounting information that is recognized on the face of the financial statements.
 We further find that while analysts’ general experience does not help alleviate complexity, analysts’ firm-specific experience, industry focus, and CFA certification do.
 Using a new approach for measuring analysts’ account-specific expertise we find that expertise in fair value, derivatives and pension accounts is more valuable than other types of qualifications in attenuating the negative effects of complexity in these accounts.
 Overall, this study underscores the importance of analysts’ qualifications and the need to simplify the disclosures in the notes to the financial statements.

 Keywords: XBRL, accounting complexity, financial analysts’ performance, financial analysts’ expertise